oahlen/huey/README.md

 ## Functions

-The following functions are avaiable in the `colors` section:
+The following functions are available in the `colors` section:

 ### hsl(hue, saturation, lightness)

-Takes a hue value (0-360), saturation value (0-1.0) and a ligtness value (0-1.0) and creates a color variable.
+Takes a hue value (0-360), saturation value (0-1.0) and a lightness value (0-1.0) and creates a color variable.
 The hue value can use a variable from the `[hues]` section with the `$` symbol.

 ### adjust(existing-color, saturation, lightness)